oe4dns/tootgroup.py/README.md

     While Python is pretty platform independent, tootgroup.py has only been tested on Linux using Python 3.
 That concerns mostly the user configuration as well as (temporary) file management.

-### TODO: push-notifications feasible?

-    Look into push notifications so that tootgroup.py would not have to be run via cron periodically